Taurine-Technology/taurine-technology.github.io/docs/getting-started/installation.md

 # Installation

 This guide will walk you through installing SDN Launch Control on your server.
+Ensure you have read through the [pre-requisites](prerequisites.md).

 ## Backend Installation